 Want a floor buffer machine that will make your hardwoods shine?

 Anyone who has hardwood floors knows they are expensive, and that’s reason enough to want to keep them in good shape for as long as possible.
 Hardwood floors are subject to constant wear and tear, and are often in the highest traffic areas of the home, like the living room and dining room.
 And while there are protective measures you can take, like putting down a large rug, for example, who really wants to cover these beauties up?
-Instead, we’d recommend keeping them super clean and polished, and if that’s your M.O., you’re going to need a floor buffer machine.
+Instead, we’d recommend keeping your hardwood floors super clean and polished, and if that’s your M.O., you’re going to need want the best floor buffer machine.